This post contains affiliate links.

 Are the Landostands covered?

-None of the Landostand grandstands are covered, all four of them are fully open to the elements.
+None of the Landostand grandstands are covered, they are fully open to the elements.
 So bring your raincoat or your sun hat, depending on what the British weather fancies doing.

 Are there big TV screens visible from here?